gameDNAstudio/AndroidManifestConfigurator/README.md

 * **Binaries compiled for:** Unreal Engine 4.12.5
 * **Required Unreal Engine 4.12 or above.**

+You can package separate versions for different configurations (smaller APK!), for example texture compressions, and *Google Play Store* automatically choose which version should be installed on device.

 ## Features
 * Filters for Google Play Store
 * Filters for textures compression